27 June 2025

 Minimum Experience:

-• Must be able and willing to participate in FlightSafety’s DOT Drug and Alcohol testing program.
+• Ability and willingness to participate in FlightSafety’s DOT Drug and Alcohol testing program.

-• Possession of an unrestricted Airline Transport Pilot (ATP) certificate or an ICAO member state Airline Transport Pilot License.
+• Possession of an unrestricted ATP certificate, or an ICAO member state Airline Transport Pilot License.

-• Holds a minimum of one unrestricted PIC type rating.
+• A minimum of one unrestricted PIC type rating.

-• Preferred: Experience in FAR Part 135, FAR Part 121, or military training environments.
+• Preferred: Experience in FAR Part 135, FAR Part 121, or military training operations.

 • Preferred: A minimum of 2,500 hours of total flight time.